Barbacoan languages: Languages

-Pasto, Muellama, Coconuco, Totoró and Caranqui are now extinct.
+Pasto, Muellamués, Coconuco, Totoró and Caranqui are now extinct.

-Pasto and Muellama are usually classified as Barbacoan, but the current evidence is weak and deserves further attention.
-Muellama may have been one of the last surviving dialects of Pasto (both extinct, replaced by Spanish) — Muellama is known only by a short wordlist recorded in the 19th century.
-The Muellama vocabulary is similar to modern Awa Pit.
+Pasto and Muellamués are usually classified as Barbacoan, but the current evidence is weak and deserves further attention.
+Muellamués may have been one of the last surviving dialects of Pasto (both extinct, replaced by Spanish) — Muellamués is known only by a short wordlist recorded in the 19th century.
+The Muellamués vocabulary is similar to modern Awa Pit.
 The Cañari–Puruhá languages are even more poorly attested, and while often placed in a Chimuan family, Adelaar (2004:397) thinks they may have been Barbacoan.

 The Coconucan languages were first connected to Barbacoan by Daniel Brinton in 1891.
 However, a subsequent publication by Henri Beuchat and Paul Rivet placed Coconucan together with a Paezan family (which included Páez and Paniquita) due a misleading "Moguex" vocabulary list.
 The "Moguex" vocabulary turned out to be a mix of both Páez and Guambiano languages (Curnow 1998).
 This vocabulary has led to misclassifications by Greenberg (1956, 1987), Loukotka (1968), Kaufman (1990, 1994), and Campbell (1997), among others.
 Although Páez may be related to the Barbacoan family, a conservative view considers Páez a language isolate pending further investigation.
 Guambiano is more similar to other Barbacoan languages than to Páez, and thus Key (1979), Curnow et al. (1998), Gordon (2005), and Campbell (2012) place Coconucan under Barbacoan.
 The extinct Totoró is sometimes considered a dialect of Guambiano instead of a separate language, and, indeed, Adelaar & Muysken (2004) state that Guambiano-Totoró-Coconuco is best treated as a single language.

 The Barbácoa (Barbacoas) language itself is unattested, and is only assumed to be part of the Barbacoan family.
 Nonetheless, it has been assigned an ISO code, though the better-attested and classifiable Pasto language has not.

+The Otavalo people, before adopting a Kichwa dialect sometime in the 16th century, may have spoken a Barbacoan language.